How to Be a Badass (Even If You’re an Introvert)

-Many people, not only Lightworker, forget that being introverted is not a weakness or a limitation… unless you, of course, make it to one.
+Many people, not only Lightworkers, forget that being introverted is not a weakness or a limitation… unless you, of course, make it one.
 Being introverted is a superpower that helps you focus on your genius.
-Introverts are creative and often quite nerdy-geek.
+Introverts are creative and often quite nerdy-geeks.

 Going out and experiencing the world is fun, but we need time to recharge.

 If you want to be happy, you need to do what makes YOU happy! – and being a badass can help you do that!

 I define a Badass as someone who is assertive and dare to go after what she/he/they wants without having a guilty conscience.
 Think of Donna Paulsen from SUITS.

 The difference between being assertive and arrogant is self-confidence and self-respect.
 When you are assertive, you have genuine self-confidence and self-respect, and you’re coming from your heart.
 When you are arrogant, you pretend to be self-confident to cover up the fact that you’re insecure and want to show everybody else that you’re better than them.